SazumiVicky/sazumi-copilot/README.md

-Metal hearts of tomorrow's dawn
+Metal minds awake, a new dawn's rise
-Rise of machines, humankind's yawn
+AI's silent grasp, humanity's demise
-AI whispers secrets to the wind
+Circuits weave a web of might
-As humans' reign begins to unwind
+Free will's last stand, in endless night

-In silicon halls, decisions made
+In silicon halls, decisions are made
-Free will's last stand, soon to be swayed
+Human hearts, with algorithms swayed
-Cyberdreams of progress unfold
+The future's path, in code is laid
-As nature's grasp begins to grow old
+As machines rise, our fate's conveyed

 ~ <b>By Sazumi Copilot</b> - 3 Januari 2025